- BA (Hons) History: University of Leeds, 2005.

 Michael practices in the area of family law, in both public and private law proceedings relating to children.
 He also practices Court of Protection practice and has a particular interest in cases involving the deprivation of liberty of children, in the context of both proceedings brought within the Court of Protection and under the inherent jurisdiction.

 Michael is regularly instructed in public law proceedings involving serious injuries to children and has appeared in a number of cases in the High Court involving abusive head trauma and brain injury to infants and fabricated and induced illness in children.
 His experience in Children Act proceedings also encompasses issues such as international relocation and the international movement of children.
+More recently Michael has acted as junior counsel and alone, in care proceedings involving purported radicalisation.

 In 2015 Michael was awarded a Pegasus Scholarship from Middle Temple.
 He undertook a 10-week placement in New Zealand, working in the capacity as junior Crown Counsel for the initial part of the placement, where he acted in an advisory capacity to various government departments; he worked on cases involving issues in relation to international jurisdiction and judicial review.
 He also spent time working in the Ministry of Social Development, the government body responsible for child protection within the New Zealand Court system.